 Not Including Enough Information

-Make sure to include necessary details like your names, wedding date, and location to make it easy for your guests to make travel arrangements.
+Be sure to include all the necessary details, like your names, wedding date, and location, to make it easy for your guests to make travel arrangements.
 Including the URL for your wedding website is an additional way to communicate important information.

 A Disconnected Design

-Designing your save-the-dates early on, before you’ve had an opportunity to consider your wedding style and aesthetic, often results in a disjointed wedding stationery collection.
+Designing your save-the-dates too early, before you’ve had an opportunity to consider your wedding style and aesthetic, often results in a disjointed wedding stationery collection.
 This can be confusing for guests.
-Before you send out save-the-dates be clear on the mood of your wedding and communicate that through the style of your stationery.
+Before you send out your save the dates, be clear on the mood of your wedding and communicate that through the style of your stationery.

 Forgetting Last Names

-Many modern save-the-date designs show first names only which looks clean and very striking.
+Many modern save the date designs show first names only, which looks clean and very striking.
 However, some guests, particularly your parents’ friends, won’t be familiar enough with you as a couple to know who the save-the-date is from.
-If you decided to go with a design that features first names only, don’t forget to add last names on the return address, so they know who it’s coming from.
+If you decide to go with a design with only first names, remember to add last names on the return address so they know who the save the date is coming from.

 Including Registry Info

-Registry information should be reserved for the wedding website and shower invitations only.
-However, it is appropriate to include the wedding website URL where guests will have access to registry information.
+Registry information should be reserved for the wedding website and wedding shower invitations only.
+However, it is appropriate to include the wedding website URL where guests can access registry information.

 Misspelled words or poor grammar instantly bring down the elegance of a printed piece of stationery.
 If English wasn’t your strongest subject, get a second set of eyes on them before approving for print.
 I suggest reading the wording out loud to help catch mistakes.
 Part of my nearly foolproof printing process includes a print release, signing off that all pieces of the wedding stationery have been approved for spelling and wording.
 This step works well in eliminating errors.